evantayloryates/yabai-wiki-fork/Configuration.md

 chmod +x ~/.yabairc
 ```

-All of the configuration options except for status bar settings can be changed at runtime as well.
+All of the configuration options can be changed at runtime as well.

 ### Tiling options